dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 [^6]: There are many tools to decode transactions.
 Here is one example: [https://live.blockcypher.com/btc/decodetx/](https://live.blockcypher.com/btc/decodetx/%5D)

-[^7]: Again: Don't do this.
-I repeat: DON'T DO THIS.
+[^7]: Warning: Do not use brain wallets unless absolutely necessary.
+Forgetfulness and loss of brain function will lead to lost funds.
+Do not create private keys in your head.
 The human brain is terrible at coming up with random numbers.